Best health insurance in Canada for 2024

 There are basic, inexpensive plans that can help pay a portion of medical expenses.
 More complete, more expensive options offer greater reimbursement for a wider range of treatments.
 These plans may include services like access to therapists and chiropractors, semi-private hospital rooms, catastrophic drugs, emergency travel, and orthodontic services.

 We highly recommend getting a private insurance plan from the top 10 insurance companies in Canada using our comparator at the top of this page.
 It can help you access better care when you need it while saving you from large, unexpected expenses.
-Also note that health insurance Ontario plans might be different from BC health insurance or private health insurance Quebec plans or Saskatchewan health insurance plans.
+Also note that health insurance Ontario plans might be different from BC health insurance, private health insurance Quebec plans or Saskatchewan health insurance plans.

 What's the difference between public and private health insurance?